Armeno-Georgian War: Initial clashes

-Lori region
+Disputed regions

 Armenian-American historian Richard G. Hovannisian in his book The Republic of Armenia describes the political history of the region of Lori:

 The uchastok (district) of Lori located between Pambak and the Khram River in the northern reaches of the volcanic Armenian plateau, had been detached from the Erivan guberniia in 1862 and added to the Tiflis guberniia.
 Historically, under the Arsacid (Arshakuni) dynasty of the first to fifth centuries A.D., Lori constituted the county of Dashir, and, under the Bagratid (Bagratuni) dynasty, ninth through eleventh centuries, it formed the core of the Armenian subkingdom of Gugark.
 Then, after a period of vassalage to the Seljuk Turks, Lori was included in the realms of the Georgian branch of the Bagratids, but it eventually fell to the Mongols and to Safavid Persia.
 Late in the eighteenth century King Iraklii II restored Georgian sovereignty over the district for a few years until all eastern Georgia was annexed by Russia in 1801.
 Under Romanov rule most of historic Lori was organized as the Lori uchastok, whereas the remainder was apportioned among the three other uchastoks of the Borchalu uezd.
 The population of the Lori uchastok was basically Armenian: 41,000 in 1914 as compared with 8,500 Russians, 3,350 Greeks, 3,300 Tatars, and fewer than 100 Georgians.
 Another 5,000 Armenians lived in neighboring districts of the Borchalu uezd, and the Armenian element was likewise predominant in the adjacent southern sector of the Tiflis uezd.

+In 1829, following the Russo-Turkish War, the regions of Akhalkalaki and Akhaltsikhe underwent a significant redistribution of their population after being ceded by the Ottoman Empire to the Russian Empire under the Treaty of Adrianople.
+Many thousands of Armenians from Ottoman Armenia, who had shown open sympathy for Russia, were resettled in these newly incorporated territories, contributing to an Armenian majority, while many local Muslim Georgians fled to the Ottoman Empire following their incorporation into the Russian Empire.